-☐ For 24 hours before surgery, do not drink any alcohol or use any recreational drugs.

-What to bring to the hospital

-This booklet Your BC Services Card / BC Care Card (personal health number) and Photo Identification (such as a driver's license) Hospital Identification bracelet (if you got one from the laboratory A list of all the medicines you are currently taking Loose comfortable clothes to wear home Shoes that are easy to slip on Eye glasses and case Dentures and container Hearing aid(s), case, and spare battery(s) One bag big enough to hold your personal items and to put the clothes and shoes you will change out of Bag like a backpack or suitcase Walking aid(s) such as cane, walker, or wheelchair Your diabetes pills or insulin (if you have diabetes) Your CPAP machine or dental device (if you have sleep apnea) An interpreter (if we were not able to arrange for a medical interpreter or you prefer to bring someone with you to act as your interpreter) No te: Just before your surgery, you put your clothes and shoes in the bag you brought.
-We label it with your name.
-We either give the bag to the person who brought you to the hospital or put it in a secure place until after your surgery.
+Three days before Stop o using all recreational drugs.
+The da ay before For !
+24 hours before surgery, do not drink any alcohol.
+What to bring to the hospital This booklet r BC Services Card / BC Care Card (personal health number) and to Identification (such as a driver's license) ☐ Hos pital Identification bracelet (if you got one from the laboratory ☐ The medicines you are currently taking in their original containers Loos se comfortable clothes to wear home Shoe es that are easy to slip on Eye glasses and case ☐ Den tures and container ☐ Hea ring aid(s), case, and spare battery(s) ☐ Wal king aid(s) such as cane, walker, or wheelchair You Your diabetes pills or insulin (if you have diabetes) You Your CPAP machine or dental device (if you have sleep apnea) nterpreter (if we were not able to arrange for a medical interpreter or you er to bring someone with you to act as your interpreter) Note: On the day of your surgery, you put your clothes and shoes in a plastic bag with your name on it.
+We give the bag to the person who brought you to the hospital or put it in a secure place until after your surgery.
 Leave all valuables at home.
 The hospital is not responsible for any lost or stolen items.